- The Hub

 SYNTHETIC EQUITY SERIES – PART THREE OF THREE

 This is the third in a series of articles covering components of the Internal Revenue Code (“IRC”) Section 409(p) test, which is specific to S-corporation ESOPs.
 The first article discussed the items required for the test, one of which is information on any outstanding synthetic equity awards.
 The second article defined and described common forms of synthetic equity for 409(p) purposes.
-We recommend that you review these two articles before proceeding, as this article presumes knowledge of the concepts discussed in them.

 Nov.
 07